Is Volunteer Abroad Safe?

 Volunteer abroad safety depends on the destination, program setup, accommodation, arrival support, local contacts, preparation and how problems are handled during the trip.

-This guide explains what students, parents and first-time travellers should check before booking.
+This guide explains what students, parents and first-time travellers should check before booking a volunteer abroad program.

 Short Answer